Mission and Vision

 OUR VISION: By 2020, buildABILITY will be a leading catalyst for change within the residential building industry.

 buildABILITY exists at the intersection between the built environment and the organizations that create it.
 The firm’s core strength is its customized stakeholdering process. buildABILITY is able to work with clients to uncover the key challenges, build consensus solutions, and develop implementation strategies that satisfy the needs and objectives of each project.
 The firm also looks beyond the implementation and works to understand key metrics to ensure effectiveness and optimize results.

 The firm has a unique approach to delivering change within the housing industry.
-This approach can be captured in three words, which are the foundation of buildABILITY’s work: EXPLORE, DISCOVER, TRANSFORM.
+This approach can be captured in three words, which are the foundation of buildABILITY’s work: EXPLORE, ENGAGE, TRANSFORM.
 With a focus on helping clients to adapt to change, buildABILITY inspires action by building knowledge and capacity.